liferay/liferay-mobile-sdk/builder/README.md

 ### Building a Liferay iOS SDK

-To build the service related source files for your Liferay iOS SDK, run the following command from the `liferay-mobile-sdk` project's root folder:
+To build the service related source files for your Liferay iOS SDK, run the following command from the `ios/` folder:

-    ant -f build-ios.xml
+	../gradlew buildService

-The source files are written to your `[destination]/ios` folder.
+The source files are written to your `ios/src/gen` folder by default.

 To build a `.zip` file containing the generated service and utility classes, run the following command:

-    ant -f build-ios.xml zip
+    ../gradlew zip

-The `liferay-ios-sdk.jar` file is written to your `dist/ios` folder.
-You're ready to use the contents of your `liferay-ios-sdk.zip` file in your iOS project.
+The `liferay-ios-sdk-[version].zip` file is written to your `ios/build` folder.
+You're ready to use the contents of your `liferay-ios-sdk-[version].zip` file in your iOS project.
 Simply unzip its contents and add all of the files to your XCode project.
 The SDK is free of any external dependencies.

+As you can see, the `version` property defined in `gradle.properties` is appended to the zip file name.

 To learn how to use the Liferay iOS SDK in your mobile app, see the [Liferay iOS SDK documentation](../ios/README.md).